 The cost of utilities, real estate in Luxembourg, eating out, childcare and other elements of daily life, are likely to differ to that of your home country.
 See if you can truly afford Luxembourg prices.

 Dubbed as the Green Heart of Europe, Luxembourg boasts a wealth of nature, culture, art and history.
-Although only a small country, Luxembourg is a powerhouse of economics and politics and although it is expensive to live in Luxembourg, the Grand Duchy is a popular destination for expats.
+Although a small country, Luxembourg is a powerhouse of economics and politics.
+Despite the fact that it is expensive to live in Luxembourg, the Grand Duchy is a popular destination for expats.